gaubrey1/celo-ico/README.md

   const [tokenIdsMinted, setTokenIdsMinted] = useState("0");
   // tokensMinted is the total number of tokens that have been minted till now out of 10000(max total supply) const [tokensMinted, setTokensMinted] = useState(zero);
-  // balanceOfMintifyTokens keeps track of number of Crypto Dev tokens owned by an address const [balanceOfMintifyTokens, setBalanceOfMintifyTokens] = useState(zero);
+  // balanceOfMintifyTokens keeps track of number of Mintify tokens owned by an address const [balanceOfMintifyTokens, setBalanceOfMintifyTokens] = useState(zero);
   // isOwner gets the owner of the contract through the signed address const [isOwner, setIsOwner] = useState(false);